 5 AAC 95.62X.
-Dude Creek Critical Habitat Area Management Plan.
-The goals and policies stated in the Dude Creek Critical Habitat Area Management Plan dated June 30, 2013 are adopted by reference.
-The plan presents management goals and policies for the Dude Creek Critical Habitat Area and its resources that the department will use in determining whether proposed activities in the critical habitat area are compatible with the protection of fish, wildlife, their habitats, and public use of the critical habitat areas.
+Dude Creek Critical Habitat Area Plan.
+The goals and policies stated in the Dude Creek Critical Habitat Area Plan dated June 30, 2013 are adopted by reference.
+The plan presents goals and policies for the Dude Creek Critical Habitat Area and its resources that the department will use in determining whether proposed activities in the critical habitat area are compatible with the protection of fish, wildlife, their habitats, and public use of the critical habitat areas.
 Under 5 AAC 95.420, a special area permit is required for certain activities occurring in a designated state critical habitat area.
-The department will review each special area permit application for consistency with the goals and policies of the management plan adopted by reference in this section.
-A special area permit for an activity in the Dude Creek Critical Habitat Area will be approved, conditioned, or denied based on the criteria set out in the goals and policies stated in the Dude Creek Critical Habitat Area Management Plan and on the standards contained elsewhere in this chapter.
+The department will review each special area permit application for compatibility with the goals and policies of the plan adopted by reference in this section.
+A special area permit for an activity in the Dude Creek Critical Habitat Area will be approved, conditioned, or denied based on the criteria set out in the goals and policies stated in the Dude Creek Critical Habitat Area Plan and on the standards contained elsewhere in this chapter.
 (Eff. __, Register __; __/__/2013)

 Authority: AS 16.05.020 AS 16.20.520